Drowning in data? The challenge of multiple data sources

 Silverfin: your solution to complex data

-Our open platform is a centralised data hub designed specifically for finance professionals.
-We help you connect multiple data sources and implement workflow processes to enable you to offer good financial data and added value for your clients.
+Our open, vendor agnostic platform is a centralised data hub designed specifically for finance professionals.
+We help you connect to multiple data sources and implement truly proactive workflow processes that lead to good financial data, and added value for your clients.
 Find out more about Silverfin at silverfin.com

 If cloud accounting is the answer, what is the question?

-The move to the cloud isn’t just a fad.
-It is actually the most potentially lucrative opportunity you’ve had in years, at it enables you supply financial data and advice to your clients.
+The move to the cloud isn’t just another client fad to deal with, it’s the biggest, most potentially lucrative opportunity you’ve had in years.

 So what’s the next step?